- Broker fees

 What is it?
 Stamp duty is a tax applied to house purchases by the government.
-There are currently no charges on properties valued at less than £250,000 and first-time buyers are exempt on properties valued under £300,000 as part of the ongoing Stamp Duty holiday.
+There are currently no charges on properties valued at less than £250,000 and first-time buyers are exempt on properties valued £425,00 and under.
 For more information, visit our article "Everything you need to know about Stamp Duty".

 How much is it?
 Stamp duty is tiered and the amount you pay will depend on the value of your property.
 In order to work out exactly how much stamp duty you will pay, check out this handy stamp duty calculator, provided by The Money Advice Service.
-The average house price in the UK is currently around £268,000, but due to the current stamp duty holiday, you would only have to pay a fee on the £18,000 which is over the tax-exempt threshold.
+The average house price in the UK is currently around £281,161, but you will only have to pay stamp duty on amounts over the £250,000 threshold, unless you're a first time buyer.

 What are the total fees when buying a property?